In order to receive Barnard credit for a course taken while studying abroad, you must:

 blank form completed form

-- You must file a Study Abroad Course Approval Form online through my.Barnard for each course you wish to have evaluated for transfer credit.
+- You must file a Study Abroad Course Approval Form online through my.Barnard for each course you are taking or are planning to take.

 - To access the Study Abroad Course Approval Form, log in to your my.Barnard account and click the tab for “Academics”.
 Then, on the right-hand side of the page, find the Study Abroad drop-down options and click on “Course Approval Form.”